tituslcuster/yelp_data_project/YelpDataProjectpt2.md

 # Questions and Answers
 This SQL project was a final assignment for the Couersera course "[SQL for Data Science](https://www.coursera.org/account/accomplishments/verify/K93FFFBPQ9AC)".

 This document covers part 2 of the assignment and contains some questions for deeper explorartory data analysis that interested me.
 Unlike part one, the scope of this document is much more focused and practical.

++ Index
+0. Summary Data
-## 1. Is there a difference in distribution of hours for businesses in Scottsdale, AZ compared to 'Soul Food' businesses?
+1. Question #1 -- Is there a difference in distribution of hours for businesses in Scottsdale, AZ compared to 'Soul Food' businesses?
+2. Question #2 -- Is there a difference in number of reviews for businesses in Scottsdale, AZ compared to 'Soul Food' businesses?
+3. Question #3 -- Can anything be inferred from the location data provided between businesses in Scottsdale, AZ and 'Soul Food' businesses?
+4. Question #4 -- What differences are there between open and closed businesses?
+5. Question #5 -- What are the commonalities and anomalies between businesses clustered into 'Star Categories'?

-### Summary Data
+## Summary Data
-+ Average Soul Food Rating: 3.75 ('Top Rated' Category)
-+ Average Scottsdale Rating: 3.95 ('Average Rating' Category)

-#### Scottsdale
+### Scottsdale
 Spread of ratings in the city of Scottsdale
 + Scottsdale **'Premium Rated'** businesses: 137 *(2,094 total reviews)*
 + Scorrsdale **'High Rated'** businesses: 104 *(10,594 total reviews)*